Reduce Food Waste

 2026 Food Waste Prevention and Composting Workshops

-Registered attendees are welcome to bring food waste from home to build into a working pile.
-Please note, no more than 5 gallons of food waste are allowed per registered attendee.
+Registered attendees are welcome to bring food waste from home to build into a working pile at the event.
+No more than 5 gallons of food waste are allowed per registered attendee.

 In the U.S., 38% of the food supply goes unsold or uneaten each year—about 145 billion meals worth $473 billion.
 Nearly half (48.2%) of this waste comes from households.
 Once in landfills, decomposing food releases methane and carbon dioxide, making landfills the third-largest source of human-generated greenhouse gas emissions.
 To combat this, reducing food waste at home is essential.
 Follow this guide below to learn about the most preferred to the least preferred methods of managing food waste!